zf4223v1ms7/nexus-sdk/docs/guides/math-branching-dag-entry.md

   "entry_groups": [
     {
       "name": "add_entry",
-      "members": [
-        {
-          "vertex": "add_input_and_default",
-          "input_port": "a"
-        }
-      ]
+      "vertices": ["add_input_and_default"]
     },
     {
       "name": "mul_entry",
-      "members": [
-        {
-          "vertex": "mul_inputs",
-          "input_port": "a"
-        },
-        {
-          "vertex": "mul_inputs",
-          "input_port": "b"
+      "vertices": ["mul_inputs"]
     }
   ]
 }
-  ]
-}
 ```

-Each entry group has a name and a list of members, which are vertex-input port pairs.
-When executing the DAG, you'll specify which entry group to use, and the DAG will expect inputs for all the listed vertex-input port pairs.
+Each entry group has a name and a list of vertices When executing the DAG, you'll specify which entry group to use, and the DAG will expect inputs for _entry ports_ defined on the specified vertices.

 ### 5. Why Entry Groups Are Required